Olympic-bound race walker Irfan and four others test positive for COVID-19 in SAI Bengaluru | Sports-Games

 ''At least five elite athletes have tested positive for COVID-19 when tests were conducted on Friday.
 They have been kept isolated from others,'' a source at the SAI Centre told PTI on conditions of anonymity.

-The source said another race walker could also have tested positive but this could not be confirmed.
+The source said another male race walker also tested positive but his name could not be confirmed.

 ''4 male players and 1 female player and 4 support staff tested positive for COVID-19,'' a SAI source stated.